Okazuya

 Okazuya (御菜屋 or おかずや) or okazu-ya are a Japanese-style delicatessen common in Hawaii.
-Unlike western delicatessens found in North America or Europe, an okazuya is an establishment that sells readymade Japanese-styled food.
 "Okazu" refers to a side dish to accompany rice, while "ya" refers to a retail establishment.
 In Hawaii, an okazuya offers an array of okazu, food items that are sold à la carte, often by the piece, which can be combined to create a meal.
 Many of the dishes may also be offered in the form of ready-to-go bento.
 It is often considered the precursor to the plate lunch.

 History

-The idea of the okazuya was a result of Japanese and Okinawan immigration in the late 1800s.
+The idea of the okazuya was a result of Japanese and Ryukyuans immigration in the late 1800s.
 Thousands came to Hawaii to work as contract laborers in the fruit and sugar plantations.
 While men labored in the plantation fields, women were doing household jobs such as cooking.
 Many of these women would eventually sell their cooked dishes to other plantation workers for additional income.
 These establishments were essential in the daily lives of immigrants, particularly for bachelors who did not have the resources or knowledge to cook for themselves.
-Although the local okazuya derive its name and recipes from Japan, they are still considered very much Hawaiian.
-Many of the okazuya that exists today were started by Okinawans who retired from plantation work in the 1940s.
+Although the local okazuya derive its name and recipes from Japan and Ryukyu Islands, they are still considered very much Hawaiian.
+Many of the okazuya that exists today were started by Ryukyuans who retired from plantation work in the 1940s.

 Numerous okazuya are standalone take-out shops or attached to another family business like a neighborhood grocery store, but there are a few that have a dining area or have an adjoining restaurant.
 Older okazuya have typically remained a family business passed down from generation-to-generation.
 Consequently, the challenges of multigenerational establishments have forced several to close when family members choose other careers.
 Much of the work is done manually, requiring 18 hours a day.
 Each of the main Hawaiian Islands has an okazuya.
 Oahu had as many as forty-two okazuya in 2000, but that number has decreased to less than half by 2022.
 The oldest existing okazuya on Oahu is Sekiya's which was opened in 1935.
 One of the oldest in Hawaii was Nagasako Okazu-ya Deli in Lahaina, Maui, opened in the early 1900s before it was destroyed in the 2023 Hawaii wildfires.